Ezekiel 26 – Greedy Tyre is No More

 ii.
 “The American archaeologist Edward Robinson saw forty or fifty marble columns beneath the water along the shores of Tyre.”
 (Feinberg)

 d.
 I will make you like the top of a rock; you shall be a place for spreading nets: Once again the doom and destruction of Tyre is announced, even as in Ezekiel 26:4-5.
 Eventually, the final wave of destruction came against Tyre from the Saracens in the fourteenth century AD.
 They destroyed the city so thoroughly that its remains have only been found with great time and difficulty.
 It truly became a place for spreading nets.

 i.
 It is worth noting that in mercy, God delayed this final destruction of Tyre for many centuries, even until the 14th century.
 In New Testament times, “The Lord Jesus did bring his preaching and healing ministry to this heathen city (Matt 15:21; Mark 7:24–31; Luke 6:17).
-Her responsibility and judgment would be less than that of the Galileans who rejected Christ’s constant ministry to them (Matt 11:21–22; Luke 10:13–14).”
+Her responsibility and judgment would be less than that of the Galileans who rejected Christ’s constant ministry to them (Matthew 11:21–22; Luke 10:13–14).”
 (Alexander)

 ii.
 The Apostle Paul also visited Tyre and met with believers there (Acts 21:3-4).
 Adam Clarke quoted Calmet, who wrote that many faithful martyrs came from Tyre in its Christian period.